 Do you need a strength training program for weight loss?
 Here’s what our dietitians recommend

 A strength-training program for weight loss?
 Can't cardio suffice?
-Weight and resistance-training go beyond building muscle.
+Weight and strength training go beyond building muscle.
 Yes, it can accelerate weight loss, reduce disease risk, improve quality of life, and help you live longer!

 Muscle is the most efficient calorie-burning tissue in your body.
 Strength training increases muscle in your body and decreases body fat, so you become a more efficient, calorie-burning machine!
-As a bonus, you will burn more calories when you are at rest while lounging, sitting, and even sleeping after strength-training!
+As a bonus, after strength training you will burn more calories when you are at rest while lounging, sitting, and even sleeping!
 Simply put, burning more calories helps with weight loss.

 A real part of the aging process, gradual muscle decline in the body starts around age 30 with a more dramatic decline at about age 50.
 Physically-inactive people can lose from 3-5% of muscle mass every ten years!
 The good news is that physically active people can actually build muscle tissue through strength training.